uclaml/CS260-Fall2022/Homeworks/Homework5.md

 Although we highly recommend working in Colab, you are free to work on your local hardware if you choose.
 Instructions to help you do so can be found [here](https://cs231n.github.io/setup-instructions/#working-locally-on-your-machine).

-The notebook `two_layer_net.ipynb` will walk you through implementing a two-layer neural network classifier.
+The notebook `ConvolutionalNetworks.ipynb` will walk you through implementing a ConvolutionalNetworks classifier.
 Please open it in Colab and follow the instructions there.

 ## Q1 : Convolution Layer in layers.py